 Differences Between Fiscal Year and Calendar Year

-There are two types of years that prevail in the corporate world.
-These two years are Fiscal year and Calendar year.
-The similarity between these years is that these last for a period of total 365 days or consecutive twelve months.
-Calendar year begins on the first of January and ends on 31st December every year while fiscal year can begin on any day of the year but will end on exactly the 365th day of that year.
-Both these years have a total period of consecutive twelve months.
+Two types of years prevail in the corporate world.
+These two years are the Fiscal year and Calendar year.
+The similarity between these years is that these last for 365 days or twelve consecutive months.
+The calendar year begins on the first of January and ends on 31st December every year, while the fiscal year can begin on any day of the year but will end on exactly the 365th day of that year.
+Both these years have a total period of twelve consecutive months.

-A fiscal year can be defined as a year in which business organizations/ firms/ companies/ entities prefer preparing their financial reports for the year.
+A fiscal year is a year in which business organizations/ firms/ companies/ entities prefer preparing their financial reports for the year.
 This year may not be the same in all the countries.
 In a fiscal year reporting method, companies may choose to prepare their financial statements on a different twelve-month basis and not the same as the calendar year.

-It is 12 months used for calculating and preparing annual (“yearly”) financial statements in businesses and other organizations all over the world.
+It is 12 months used for calculating and preparing annual ("yearly") financial statements in businesses and other organizations worldwide.

 Let us look at Procter & Gamble (P&G) Financial Reporting.